Xiaomi Mi TV 5X review summary:

 This 55-inch IPS LCD panel is equipped with Vivid Picture Engine 2 and rocks a 10-bit color depth within a range of 94% DCI-P3 color gamut.
 It is of 4K resolution with support for HDR standards like Dolby Vision, HDR10, and HDR10+.
 The petite bezels result in a screen-to-body ratio of 96.6-percent.
 The 178° of viewing angles were agreeable too.

 It is sufficiently bright in regular use and comes with an adaptive brightness option in the settings.
-There are no local dimming zones here.
-Instead, it is direct LED backlighting.
+It is direct LED backlighting.
 My naked eyes are pleased with both SDR and HDR content on it.

 Web series like Squid Games (2021, Netflix) and Kota Factory S02 (2021, Netflix) were exquisite on this screen.
 The dark scenes in Jack Ryan S02 (2018, Prime Video) and the chase sequences in Mad Max Fury Road (2015, Prime Video) were perceivable.
 I chose to keep Motion Smoothning on while watching Ready Player One (2018, Prime Video) but switched it off on the Star Trek trilogy (2009-16, Prime Video) due to the infamous soap-opera effect.